m-sher/TFTetrisEnv/README.md

 # TensorFlow-Tetris-SRS-Plus
 TensorFlow environment for RL with Tetris SRS+

+## Todo
+- Everything :)